 In 1982, the building was purchased by the parent company of Equitable Bank as described below.

 In 2003, Laura Halbach purchased the building and has done extensive restoration and remodeling to the interior and exterior to convert it into a usable commercial property, being mindful of preserving its historical features.
 All exterior walls are about two feet thick, made of stone, similar to what was used in the construction of other early buildings in the vicinity and harvested from the Fox River near by.
-A stucco surface was added years ago and refinished as part of the Halbach restoration.
-Thick walls provide for additional decorative features for the deep window insets.
+A stucco surface was added years ago and refinished as part of Halbach’s restoration.
+Thick walls provide for additional decorative features creating deep window insets.

 There is also a rear stairway from the west wing to the second floor and it is reputed to have had Ghost sightings by some employees.